thehalb/thehalb2.github.io/content/_index.md

 type: landing

 sections:
 - block: hero
   content:
     title: |
       Welcome to the CoMind Lab!
     text: |
       Our research group studies **decision making under uncertainty**, such as in the emergency room, to gain a clearer understanding of how medical diagnostics and other high-risk decisions can be improved.

       {{% cta cta_link="./research/" cta_text="More about our research →" %}}

+    image:
-      image: media/landingpage.jpg
+      filename: media/landingpage.jpg

   - block: markdown
     content: